Get the spin on Earth’s rotation

-But when you’re on the part of the Earth that’s away from the sun, it’s night time.
+But when you’re on the part of the Earth that’s away from the sun, it’s nighttime.

-So we have day and night because of the Earth’s rotation.
+So, we have day and night because of the Earth’s rotation.
 And that line that separates day from night is the terminator line.

 When the Earth spins on its axis, our clocks are set for this duration of time.
-For example, our hours, minutes and seconds are tied to the length of a day.
+For example, our hours, minutes, and seconds are tied to the length of a day.

-Back in the 1940s, researchers found that the Earth speeds up and slows down a bit as it spins.
-Because of this, we use atomic clocks which measure time precisely.
+“Back in the 1940s, researchers found that the Earth speeds up and slows down a bit as it spins.
+Because of this, we use atomic clocks that measure time precisely.”

 Because the Earth rotates, it’s more than physics that makes this phenomenon interesting.